DavidRC-Projects/Fjones-Personal-Training/README.md

 ## Future Implementations

 1. Booking form
-- Add a caldendar feature that allows users to select and save availiable training session dates.
+- Add a caldendar feature that allows users to select and save available training session dates.
 - Ensure live calendar visibility for both the user and trainer, providing a better user experience.
 - Add a payment option for booking sessions directly through the website.
-- Include a pricing list below the booking form to display availiable services and their costs.
+- Include a pricing list below the booking form to display available services and their costs.

 2. Core training area cards and blog page
  - Make the core training area cards in the home and about me pages clickable with a hyperlink.
  - Each card will like to blog pages providing detailed advice on kettlebell training, strength training and nutritional coaching.
-This will help give the user more understanding of the level of coaching and advice they will receive and to improve their own knowledge and options availiable from the trainer.
+This will help give the user more understanding of the level of coaching and advice they will receive and to improve their own knowledge and options available from the trainer.

 3. Star rating and testimonials update
 - Autumatically update the testimonials page with client-submitted feedback and their star ratings.